 Instructions

-- Blend apple with the vanilla paste and 2 tbs of cooking liquid, using a food processor or electric hand blender, until you are happy with the consistency (Note 2).
+- Blend apple with 1/4 tsp vanilla paste and 2 tbs of cooking liquid, using a food processor or electric hand blender, until you are happy with the consistency (Note 2).

 Thermomix Instructions

-- Put the prepared apple into the simmering basket.
+- Put the prepared 2 large apples into the simmering basket.